OFFIS-mosaik/mosaik/docs/about/acknowledgements.rst

   of ideas.
 He held countless discussions with Steffen and Stefan whose results often greatly improved mosaik.

-- *Stefan Scherfke* is the primary author of mosaik 2 and fought a long fight to make mosaik 1 and 2 open-source software.
+- *Stefan Scherfke* is the primary author of mosaik 2.0 and 2.1.

 - *Sebastian Rohjans* and *Sebastian Lehnhoff* accompanied mosaik's development as group and scientific leaders.
 They also put lots of effort into making mosaik open-source software.

+- *Okko Nannen* and *Florian Schlögl* joined the team in May / July 2014.

 We'd also like to thank everyone who worked with mosaik and gave us feedback to make it better.